 In the event that employees of third-parties (e.g. inspectors, maintenance workers, suppliers, cleaners or security guards) have tested positive for the COVID-19 and who have operated within the company context in the previous 15 days, those third parties must immediately inform ATV.
 Both parties will have to collaborate with the health authority by providing useful elements for identifying any close contacts.

 Dedicated toilets are available to suppliers and other external personnel, the use of which is precluded to ATV employees.

 Common areas are potential sources of contact between people and may facilitate the spread of the virus.
 It is necessary to rationalize their use, identifying specific procedures that regulate the stay in these areas as well as entry and exit procedures.
 More in particular:

-- Break areas: no more than two people may be present at the same time, they must in any case keep a minimum distance of 1.5 meters from each others and stay in the common area only for the needed time;
+- Break areas: no more than one person may be present at any given time and stay in the common area only for the needed time to buy;

 - Smoking areas: covered areas are not accessible, but smokers are allowed to stay nearby in order to use the ashtrays installed there;

 - Reception: the permanence of staff is not allowed (except for transit) in the presence suppliers, customers, etc.